ChixChat/chix-chat-fe/README.md

 # Chix Chat
-Chix Chat is a community building app for Creative, Healthy, Inclusive, Xenas (confident, welcoming womxn) to connect with each other. /
+Chix Chat is a community building app for Creative, Healthy, Inclusive, Xenas (confident, welcoming womxn) to connect with each other.
-The Chix Chat community starts with Chix developing the app in a collaborative public manner. / Please see the [CONTRIBUTING](CONTRIBUTING.md) file if you are interested in making an open source contribution to this project!
+The Chix Chat community starts with Chix developing the app in a collaborative public manner.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file if you are interested in making an open source contribution to this project!

-## MVP Project Specifications
+## Project Specifications
 ### Iteration 1 Chix Users
 - Users can sign up or sign in to the app with Google
   - A new users must agree to Community Guidelines